Agave nectar vs Honey - Health impact and Nutrition Comparison

 Cardiovascular Health

 Honey has been researched as an antioxidant, helping to reduce oxidative stress in individuals with metabolic syndrome.
-Because of this, there is a strong potential for honey supplementation to be integrated into the management of metabolic syndrome (7).
+Because of this, there is a strong potential for integrating honey supplementation into the management of metabolic syndrome (7).

-Some types of honey have been studied to have effects on the cardiovascular system, lowering diastolic pressure (8).
+Some types of honey have been studied to affect the cardiovascular system, lowering diastolic pressure (8).

 Diabetes

 Studies have found a correlation between high intake of fructose and insulin resistance (11).
 This means low fructose sweeteners may help prevent diabetes or its progression.
-Different kinds of honey and have different percentages of fructose, however, most have lower levels of fructose than white sugar.
+Different kinds of honey and agave nectar have different percentages of fructose; however, most have lower levels of fructose than white sugar.
 Honey contains less fructose than agave nectar as well.

 Honey may be used as a potential antidiabetic agent, with the potential to reduce the complications of diabetes (12).